Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Dual Bounding

 In solving problem \eqref{eq:DRO-reform} using the cutting-plane method, we frequently optimize \eqref{eq:NA-Dual-CP-SP} to compute $\mathcal{Q}(\beta)$.
-This can become computationally demanding when there is a large number of scenarios (i.e., a large discrete uncertainty set or sample).
-Further, we cannot decompose $\mathcal{Q}(\beta)$ by the scenarios, as they are linked through the $z$ variables.
-In this section, we present an alternative NA dual problem that can yield a potentially weaker bound than the one provided by \eqref{eq:restricted-NA-dual}, but is decomposable by scenarios, thus offering a computational advantage.
-With decision variables $ y_t(\xiT) $ defined as before, we introduce copy variables $\dnavar(\xiT)$ and explicitly enforce them all to be equal.
-For an assigned probability measure $\dist$ which has a strictly positive density function for every realization of the uncertainty set, the alternative NA reformulation for the MSARO problem \eqref{eqs:msaro-mono} is: \bsub \esub Together, \eqref{eq:const-obj-NA-reform-2} and \eqref{eq:const-z-NA-reform-2} capture the semantics of the worst-case outcome, which is minimized in the objective function \eqref{eq:obj-NA-reform-2}.
-Relaxation of the NA constraints \eqref{eq:NA-const-Exp-form} and \eqref{eq:const-z-NA-reform-2} with the Lagrangian multipliers $ \lambda^y_t(\cdot)$ and $\lambda^z(\cdot)$, leads to the decomposable NA Lagrangian dual problem $\mathcal{L}^{\textsc{DNA}}(\dist) = \displaystyle \max_{\dist,\lambda^y(\cdot), \lambda^z(\cdot)} \mathcal{L}^{\textsc{DNA}}_{LR}(\dist,\lambda^y_1(\cdot),\dots,\lambda^y_T(\cdot),\lambda^z(\cdot)),$ where \bsub
+This can become computationally demanding when there is a large number of {\crev realizations}.
+Further, we cannot decompose $\mathcal{Q}(\beta)$ by {\crev realizations}, as they are linked through the $z$ variables.
+In this section, we present an alternative NA {\crev reformulation of the MSARO} problem that can yield, {\crev through its associated DO problem,} a potentially weaker bound than the one provided by \eqref{eq:DRO-reform}. {\crev However, this alternative reformulation offers a computational advantage since in the framework of the cutting-plane method it leads to decomposable subproblems when calculating $\mathcal{Q}(\beta)$.
+To this end, in addition to the} decision variable copies $y_t(\xiT)$, we introduce copy variables $\dnavar(\xiT)$ and explicitly enforce them to be equal {\crev via nonanticipativity constraints.} For an assigned probability measure $\dist\in \mathcal{P}^{>}$, the alternative NA reformulation of the MSARO problem \eqref{eqs:msaro-mono} is: \bsub \esub Together, \eqref{eq:const-obj-NA-reform-2} and \eqref{eq:const-z-NA-reform-2} capture the semantics of the worst-case outcome, which is minimized in the objective function \eqref{eq:obj-NA-reform-2}. {\crev We remark that constraints \eqref{eq:const-z-NA-reform-2} are obtained from individual nonanticipativity constraints similarly to the derivation of constraints \eqref{eq:NA-const-Exp-form} provided in Lemma~\ref{lem:NA-const-alt}.}